Algorithms for Distance Problems in Continuous Graphs: Mean distance in graphs with bounded treewidth

-Following~\cite{MeanDist23}, we call that the graph of function $(\lambda,\mu)\mapsto d_{\KK}(p(\lambda),q(\mu))$ a \emph{roof}; the value $\xi$ is the volume below the roof.
+Following~\cite{MeanDist23}, we call the graph of the function $(\lambda,\mu)\mapsto d_{\KK}(p(\lambda),q(\mu))$ a \emph{roof}; the value $\xi$ is the volume below the roof.
 The minimization diagram of this function consists of convex pieces; see \cref{fig:roof1}.
 The gradient of each function is of the form $(\pm 1, \pm 1)$.
 When the variable values are compliant, all four functions appear in the lower envelope, and the minimization diagram has four regions.
-(Some of them may contain only part of an edge of the domain.)
+(Some of them may be degenerate and contain only part of an edge of the domain.)